Monday, May 24, 2021

-Skills are a good place to start but the real focus has to be on competency development.
-Although they sound similar, they are very different.
+Skills are a good place to start but the real focus has to be on competency development—they sound similar, are very different.

 It is a known fact that for any organization to grow, its workforce needs to grow as well.
 But organizations usually focus on developing just the skills of their employees.
-In today’s day and age, it has become clear that our focus needs to shift towards competencies.
-Only then can we ensure a holistic development of our workforce.
-Let us be clear, Skills and Competencies are similar but yet very different.
+In today’s day and age, it has become clear that our focus needs to shift toward competencies.
+Only then can we ensure a holistic development of our workforce through structured competency training.
+Let's be clear: skills and competencies are similar, but yet very different.

-Skills and competencies are similar to the extent that they can determine the ability of a person.
-An ability that the person has acquired with experience and training.
-Skills are basically defined as specific learned tasks or activities where people are evaluated on a binary scale.
+Skills and competencies are similar to the extent that they both can determine a person's ability to perform tasks effectively.
+They are acquired with experience and training.
+Skills are basically defined as specific learned tasks or activities a person can do, and often evaluated on a binary scale.
 Either you have a skill or you don’t.
 But this is where the similarities end.

 How are they different?